schadokar/go-to-do-app/README.md

    a. install all the dependencies using `npm install`
    b. start client `npm start`

-# Walk through the application
+# :panda_face: Walk through the application

 Open application at http://localhost:3000